 Research means a systematic investigation, study or experiment designed to develop or contribute to generalizable knowledge relating broadly to public health, including behavioral and social-sciences research.
 The term encompasses basic and applied research (e.g., a published article, book or book chapter) and product development (e.g., a diagnostic test or drug).
 As used in this policy, the term includes any such activity for which research funding is available from a PHS Awarding Component through a grant or cooperative agreement, whether authorized under the PHS Act or other statutory authority, such as a research grant, career development award, center grant, individual fellowship award, infrastructure award, institutional training grant, program project, or research resources award.

-- A financial interest consisting of one or more of the following interests of the Investigator (and those of the Investigator's spouse and dependent children) that reasonably appears to be related to the Investigator's institutional responsibilities:
+- A financial interest consisting of one or more of the following interests of the Investigator or key personnel (and those of the Investigator's/key personnel’s spouse and dependent children) that reasonably appears to be related to the Investigator's institutional responsibilities:

 - Investigators also must disclose the occurrence of any reimbursed or sponsored travel (i.e., that which is paid on behalf of the Investigator and not reimbursed to the Investigator so that the exact monetary value may not be readily available), related to their institutional responsibilities; provided, however, that this disclosure requirement does not apply to travel that is reimbursed or sponsored by a Federal, state, or local government agency, an Institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education.
 The disclosure will include, at a minimum, the purpose of the trip, the identity of the sponsor/organizer, the destination, and the duration.
 Gladstone official(s) will determine if further information is needed, including a determination or disclosure of monetary value, in order to determine whether the travel constitutes a financial conflict of interest with the PHS-funded research.

-All Gladstone Staff will be provided a copy of this Policy at the time of employment or first access to Gladstone funds or facilities, and annually thereafter, by the Intellectual Property Department.
+All Gladstone Staff will be provided a copy of this Policy at the time of employment or first access to Gladstone funds or facilities, and annually thereafter, by the Chair of the COIC.

-- The Grants and Contracts Officer will send the Investigator(s) involved in such PHS application an OAFD form.
-This form must be completed and submitted to the Intellectual Property department before the grant proposal is submitted.
-The Grants and Contracts Officer will verify that a current OAFD form has been completed for each involved Gladstone Staff member before submission of such proposals.
+- The Grants and Contracts Administrators will send the Investigator(s) involved in such PHS application a SFI Disclosure form.
+This form must be completed and submitted to the FCOI Officer before the grant proposal is submitted.
+The Director of Grants and Contracts will verify that a current SFI Disclosure form has been completed for each involved Gladstone Staff member before submission of such proposals.

 - Each Investigator participating in PHS-funded research must update his or her disclosure annually during the period of the award to reflect any information not disclosed initially or updates to any previously-disclosed Significant Financial Interests (e.g., the updated value of previously disclosed equity interests).
 Investigators are also required to report a new Significant Financial Interest within 30 days of discovering or acquiring the interest.